-- c.
-Once program approval of the peer reviewers is received by the CAATE Office, the peer reviewers are notified of their peer review assignment. - d.
-The peer review chair makes contact with the program within one week of receiving the selfstudy via eAccreditation to begin planning the site review.
-All contact between the program and the peer review team should occur through the peer review chair. - e.
-The peer review team is given access to the self-study documents in eAccreditation. - f.
-The peer reviewers review program documents/self-study. - g.
-If additional materials are deemed necessary, the peer review chair will notify the program director through eAccreditation that additional materials are needed.
-The requested materials will be submitted via eAccreditation within a time frame that is mutually agreeable between the program director and the peer review team.
-These additional materials will then be reviewed by the peer review team.
-The request from the peer review chair for supplemental materials will be made no later than 30 days prior to the peer review.
-The peer review chair may request these materials be made available in advance of the peer review team's site review or be made available during the site review. - B. Peer Review Procedures - a.
-Application for a peer review for initial programs can only occur following the complete implementation of the Standards, including all curricular content courses. - b.
+- Application for a peer review for initial programs can only occur following the complete implementation of the Standards, including all curricular content courses. - b.
 Site reviews must not be scheduled during periods in which any part of the program is inactive or key personnel are not available (e.g., vacation periods). - c.
 The peer review chair establishes a timetable for the site review during the initial contacts with the program director. - d.
 The site review will occur between Oct.
 1 and April 1.
 Exceptions to these dates must be approved by the Commission. - e.
 All expenses officially connected to the peer review team are paid by the CAATE from the accreditation fees that were submitted to the CAATE.
-The program should pay no additional expenses for the site review. - f.
-The peer review chair works with the program director to finalize the arrangements of the onsite review.
+The program pays no additional expenses for the site review - f.
+The peer review chair works with the program director to finalize the arrangements of the site review.
 A minimum of three days must be allotted for the site review in order for a thorough and productive evaluation.
 A typical site review schedule is presented below. - g.
-The program director must prepare a written on-site review itinerary and interview schedule in consultation with the peer review chair.
+The program director must prepare a written site review itinerary and interview schedule in consultation with the peer review chair.
 The itinerary must be finalized at least two weeks prior to the scheduled visitation date.
-Questions pertaining to preparation of the itinerary and interview schedule must be directed to the peer review chair. - C. Itinerary and Interview Schedule for On-Site Review - a.
+Questions pertaining to preparation of the itinerary and interview schedule must be directed to the peer review chair.

+C. Itinerary and Interview Schedule for On-Site Review

+- a.
 The site review itinerary must include: - i.
-Interview sessions with names, credentials, and titles of all personnel - ii.
+Interview sessions with names, credentials, and titles of all personnel identified - ii.
 Visitation of facilities - iii.
 Peer review team evaluation meetings - iv.
 Exit conference - b.
 The site review schedule should be developed to span across three days.
 A typical site review begins in the afternoon of the arrival day and concludes by noon three days later (e.g., Sunday through Wednesday or Tuesday through Friday).
 Spanning the visit across three days facilitates interaction with all individuals associated with the program and allows time for reflection by the peer review team. - c.
 It is suggested that the peer reviewers have a dedicated room for interviews, individual writing, and work.
 Meals should be scheduled so the peer review team can discuss information privately. - d.
 Interviews will vary in length according to the personnel involved.
 Schedule additional travel time between meeting rooms and facilities if some sessions must be scheduled at other locations.
 The program director, faculty, preceptors, and current students must be scheduled during the first full day of interviews.
-The following schedule of personnel and meeting times should be followed closely in the development of the on- site review itinerary.
+The following schedule of personnel and meeting times should be followed closely in the development of the site review itinerary.
 Flexibility in scheduling of interviews is permitted according to the availability of personnel, with the exception of the program director, who must be scheduled first.